 What is a Probability Density Function (PDF)?

 A probability density function describes a probability distribution for a random, continuous variable.
-Use a probability density function to find the chances that the value of a variable will occur within a range of values that you specify.
+Use a probability density function to find the chances that the value of a random variable will occur within a range of values that you specify.
 More specifically, a PDF is a function where its integral for an interval provides the probability of a value occurring in that interval.
 For example, what are the chances that the next IQ score you measure will fall between 120 and 140?
 In statistics, PDF stands for probability density function.

 Don’t worry!
 I’ll break all that down to simpler terms!